 What were they thinking?!

 Christchurch Airport definitely weren’t thinking about climate change, the people of Central Otago or the immediate environment.
 They certainly weren’t thinking about wildlife or biodiversity.
 Take for example the Bendigo Wetland (pictured) at the head of Lake Dunstan, just to the south of the proposed airport.
-Home to rare and threatened birds, jets will likely fly right over the top of this area at around 400 meters height.
+Home to rare and threatened birds, jets will likely fly right over the top of this area as low as 200 meters above ground level.

 What’s the alternative to a new airport in central otago?